wadoodt/ChessInJava/README.md

 Use of abstract classes & methods, arrays, lists, sets, etc

-Java Swing used to pain the game onto the frame
+Java Swing used to paint the game onto the frame

 Put a lot of effort, so hope you like it <3